How do particles with complex interactions self-assemble?

 Here, we choose the structure of the neural-network and the learning parameters such that the accuracy of the prediction on both the training and the test set are close to $100\%$.
 As is often the case in machine learning, these choices are arbitrary and another neural-network architecture could give similar results~\cite{mehta2019high}.

 To transform the input $\mathbf{X}$ into the predicted labels $\mathbf{Y}^{\mathrm{pred}}$, we use a dense network of $5$ layers implemented with the python library \textit{keras}.
 Each layer is respectively composed of $100$, $200$, $400$, $100$ and $30$ neurons.
 At each layer, we use the rectified linear unit function.
 The network is trained by minimizing the cross entropy loss function.
 The optimizer is \textit{adam}.
 We also implement an L1 and L2 regularization, with factors $10^{-4}$ and $10^{-5}$.
-We optimize the loss function for $1000$ iteration (epochs) on different batches of $128$ data (minibatches).
-We measure a training accuracy of $99.9\%$ and a test accuracy of $99.3\%$ on the labeled dataset.
+We optimize the loss function for $1500$ iteration (epochs) on different batches of $128$ data (minibatches).
+We measure a training accuracy of $99.7\%$ and a test accuracy of $99.3\%$ on the labeled dataset.

-With this neural-network, we then classify the rest of the dataset that was not labelled manually.
-We ensure that the labelled and unlabeled data have comparable distribution by labelling a sufficient amount of data for all values of the affinity and asymmetry, and in each aggregation category.
-We thus label between $11$ and $21$ aggregates out of the $200$ data for each value of the couple ($\mu$, $\sigma$).
+With this neural-network, we then classify the rest of the dataset that was not labeled manually.
+We ensure that the labeled and unlabeled data have comparable distribution by labelling a sufficient amount of data for all values of the affinity and asymmetry, and in each aggregation category.
+We thus label between $7$ and $26$ aggregates out of the $200$ data for each value of the couple ($\mu$, $\sigma$).